Green Bay Dryer Vent Cleaning Service

 Every year, an average of 15,000 house fires start in the laundry room.
 In fact, our nation’s fire Marshalls consider the laundry room the greatest fire hazard in the home.
 Why?
 Lint-clogged dryer vent lines that catch fire and quickly spread.

 Unfortunately, most people have no idea just how serious the danger is.
-With a once yearly dryer vent cleaning, though, you can virtually eliminate the risk of a fire starting in your laundry room.
-In Green Bay, the place to call for a thorough, professional dryer vent cleaning is Dryer Vent Wizard
+With a yearly dryer vent cleaning, though, you can greatly reduce the risk of a fire starting in your laundry room.
+In Green Bay, the place to call for a thorough, professional dryer vent cleaning is Dryer Vent Wizard.

 How Do Dryer Fires Start?

 Over time, lint accumulates in dryer vent lines.
 It’s just inevitable.
 This lint is highly flammable.
 In fact, many campers swear by it as tinder for campfires.
 If dryer vent lines aren’t cleaned at least once per year, lint can accumulate to the point it actually clogs the vent line.
 Once that happens, it can easily ignite from the heat of the dryer exhaust.

 The problem with a fire starting in your dryer vent is that it rarely stays in the dryer vent.
 Typically, the flames will spread inside the vent line to the inside of your dryer.
 The clothes inside your dryer ignite, any combustible plastics and other parts on your dryer burn, a thick and toxic smoke fills your house, and the fire ultimately spreads to anything in the vicinity.
 And this is a best-case scenario, assuming you have aluminum dryer vent housing.